Junior Cycle: The Examination

 The final examination takes place after three years of the course, in early June.
 The exams always start with English, then the other core subjects and finish with the subjects that have the fewest candidates.
 They usually last two and a half weeks.
-The exams can take the form of written papers, aural exams (which are usually included at the start of the written paper), practical exams (for example, in Music, 25% of the final result is based on a performance and skills test in front of an examiner) and marks from course work assignments (such as in CSPE, where 60% of the exam rests on an action project completed during the school year).
-Exams normally range from two to two and a half hours long; most subjects are one paper only (i.e. they are taken in a single session), however, three subjects have two papers at a higher level – Irish and Mathematics.
-Until 2017, the English and business studies examination also had two papers at a higher level.
+The exams can take the form of written papers, aural exams (which are usually included at the start of the written paper) or practical exams (for example, in Music, 25% of the final result is based on a performance and skills test in front of an examiner).
+Exams normally range from one and a half to two hours long.

 Schools with students taking the examinations will have one or more examination centres (individual enclosed rooms in which examinations take place), and almost always at least two, because the Leaving Certificate and Junior Certificate examinations cannot take place in the same centre.
 Smaller centres can be used for students with reasonable accommodations because of a learning or writing difficulty.
-Each exam centre is supervised by an external invigilator, usually a teacher from another school or an employee of the SEC.
+Each exam centre is supervised by an external superintendent, usually a teacher from another school or an employee of the SEC.
 A staff member of the school is hired as an examination aide by the SEC to act as a liaison between the SEC and the school officials during the examination period.
 Candidates may not enter the exam centre after the first 30 minutes and are permitted to leave the centre after 30 minutes have passed, up until the last 15 minutes of the examination, although this practice has been abolished in some schools, and is discouraged in many others.

 The Irish Times published an article where teachers expressed their concern that some syllabi for certain subjects (e.g. Business Studies) were not "up-to-date" with current events and would therefore not encourage students enough to think independently and apply theory to real-world scenarios.

 Levels

-At the Junior Certificate, students can take an examination subject at one of four levels.
+At the Junior Certificate, students can take an examination subject at one of three levels.
 These are: